Part A#

 A4 Design Management Schema#

 The Design Management Schema (DMS) defines the responsibilities for all project deliverables.
 This should define what work you need to do.
 The DMS should describe the actual work which is expected for finishing the outline proposal at the end of the 13 week period.
-It should include a general scheduled overview of activities.
+It should include a scheduled overview of activities.
+Examples of a DMS can be found on older projects, specifically: “2023_13W_Report_TeamXX_Sub6” and “CES_BLD_24_06_PM_Appendix”.
+These two projects can both be found on Learn.

 • Inform their PM about the tasks they and others need to do to complete their work.